-Bring a Schedule
+Bring a schedule

 It’s vital to carry healthy snacks in case you or your travel buddy are running on low blood sugar.
-We all practice irregular eating habits while we travel, whether it be indulging in unhealthy food, drinking more than normal, or not getting enough water.
+We all practice irregular eating habits when we travel, whether it be indulging in unhealthy food, drinking more than normal, or not getting enough water.

-You can also take control of your diet by packing your own food, including items you know are diabetes friendly, like:
+You can also take control of your diet by packing your own food, including items you know are diabetes-friendly, like:

 - Cheese and crackers